 In OnBase 18, an ADO.Net Connection straight is required to run the Unity Client.
 You can make this modification within the Application Server’s web.config file.
 To do so requires just a few simple steps that take mere minutes to complete but can go a long way to improving your users’ experience.
 To get started:

-- Fill in the Parameters using the guide shown below to successfully populate the placeholders and set up the connection strings for your OnBase enviroment.
+Fill in the Parameters using the guide shown below to successfully populate the placeholders and set up the connection strings for your OnBase environment.

 <add name=”OnBase” connectionString=”Data Source=s1-db-1\OnBase;dsn=OBProd;User Id=hsi;Password=xxxx” providerName=”System.Data.SqlClient”/>